 Although scree tests are subjective, they can be useful when automated methods disagree on the number of components/factors to extract.
 In such cases, a scree test may be used as a “tie-breaker” if the plot reveals a clear and distinct drop in the eigenvalues past a certain component/factor.
-Such instances, however, are becoming increasingly rare as automated methods are improved upon, but the fact remains that scree tests should only be used alongside less subjective and automated tests.
+Such instances, however, are becoming increasingly rare as automated methods are improved upon.The bottom line is that scree tests should only be used alongside less subjective and automated tests.
 Alternatively, if different tests recommend different extraction numbers, more sophisticated analyses like Everett’s tests may be needed to determine which model to use for subsequent analyses after extracting multiple solutions with differing numbers of components/factors (Everett 1988).

 PA has a long, published record of success in multiple simulation studies (Zwick and Velicer 1986; Fabriger 1999; Ruscio and Roche 2012), but again, no single method should be blindly relied upon when deciding how many components/factors to extract.
 Rather, PA is a recommended starting point for researchers exploring their data in preparation for a data reduction analysis because of its robustness, but also due to the ease with which it can be directly compared to the scree tests (Figure 2), and other quantitative methods (e.g. empirical BIC).